 Going from idea to selling, with nothing in between

-There’s no preparation to starting the business.
+There’s no preparation for starting the business.
 They decide they want to start a business, and just buy a machine.
-They haven’t thought about whether they want to be a corporation or sole-proprietor.
+They haven’t thought about whether they want to be a corporation or sole proprietor.
 Or how they’re going to handle bills and accounting.
 They don’t have a bank account.

 A lot of it is just educating yourself on the basics of what do you need to start a business in your state (specifically).
 These are things that are worth some time and money to get someone to consult with you on.
 There are even some states that won’t let you run a DTG printing business from your home, and you need a special license to do so, and this is something you need to know before you start.